gurtejbir694/StegaScan/README.md

 # StegaScan
-StegaScan is a high-performance, modular tool designed to detect and analyze hidden information embedded within digital media through steganography.
+StegaScan is a high-performance, modular tool designed to detect and analyze hidden information embedded within digital media through steganography (Work in Progress).